 When we lose our beloved pet (our beloved anyone), the house in which we live is not the same.
 We are not the same people.
 Our world has changed, and we are not who we were before the death.
 Coping with pet loss anytime is a profound struggle, but coping with pet loss during the holidays with all the triggers associated with our lost love is a wound to the heart.

-So, how can we be present with the people we love, in the spirit of this special season?
+So, how can we be present with the people we love during a holiday celebration?

 We shouldn’t try.
 First, we have the right not to attend any celebration we don’t feel up to, though that’s not always the most helpful thing to do when trying to manage your pet loss grief.